standard-software/WindowTabs/README.md

 ### Programs Tab

-Configure which programs should use tabs and auto-grouping behavior.
+Configure programs to use tabs and auto-grouping.

 - **Tabs**: Enable/disable tabbing for each program
 - **Auto Grouping**: When enabled, windows of the same program are automatically grouped into the same tab group